vosaul/status.im/source/technical_specs/index.md

 ---
 layout: first_page
 id: index
-title: Whisper - Do You Want to Know a Secret?
+title: Research at Status
 ---

-# Introduction
+# Do You Want to Know a Secret?

-Whisper is not a typical communications system.
+Our research began with Whisper, which is not your typical communications system.

 1. It is not designed to replace or substitute TCP/IP, UDP, HTTP or any other traditional protocols.
 2. It is not designed to provide a connection oriented system, nor for simply delivering data between a pair of specific network endpoints.